jadecobra/python_tdd_exercises/source/classes/unittest.rst

   the test passes.

-* I remove the commented lines and assertIsNot_ from the TODO list
+* I remove assertIsNot_ from the TODO list

   .. code-block:: python
-    :lineno-start: 78
+    :lineno-start: 84

-    def test_assert_is_not():
-        assert None is not False
         unittest.TestCase().assertIsNot(None, False)

     'assertIs'
+    'assertNotEqual'

 * I add a git_ commit message in the other terminal_